thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 ## Introduction

 MQTT is a machine-to-machine connectivity/communication protocol.
 So what does this mean?
 MQTT is used by machines (think computer programs) for the transfer of data (think messages).
-Although MQTT has serveral uses, it is exceptionally prominent in the _Internet of Things_.
+Although MQTT has several uses, it is exceptionally prominent in the _Internet of Things_.
 The technology suits IoT because it is exceptionally lightweight and provides the functionality to subscribe and publish messages.
 And, of course, it suits IoT because it is naturally a machine-to-machine network.

 MQTT is used by [The Things Network](https://www.thethingsnetwork.org/docs/applications/mqtt/), who are building a global IoT network using LoRaWAN.
 In my job as a lecturer, I am supervising a group of students who are building an open LoRaWAN network in Dunedin City.
-In this project we have implemented the open source [LoRa Server](https://www.loraserver.io/), which also uses MQTT to [publish and subscribe to IoT data](https://www.loraserver.io/lora-app-server/integrate/sending-receiving/mqtt/).
+In this project, we have implemented the open source [LoRa Server](https://www.loraserver.io/), which also uses MQTT to [publish and subscribe to IoT data](https://www.loraserver.io/lora-app-server/integrate/sending-receiving/mqtt/).

 To first understand what MQTT is used for, it is prudent to understand a typical IoT/LoRaWAN network.
 There are several components in a network: